How to Socialize Your Puppy

 When people feel negative emotions, their behavioral repertoire decreases.
 They are less likely to engage with the people around them, less likely to try new things, and their psychological resilience also decreases.

-For this reason, when we think about socializing our puppies, we need to think less about simply exposing them to many different dogs and people and more about creating positive experiences for them.
+For this reason, when we think about socializing our puppies, we need to think less about exposing them to different dogs and people and more about making each new experience positive.

 What if you miss the socialization window?

 The advantage of resilience conditioning is that it can be done even after the socialization window has closed.
-Even if you have a puppy who is genetically predisposed to being fearful or anxious, or you missed the socialization window, you can still build your puppy’s psychological resiliency and improve their outlook on life through carefully created positive experiences.
+Even if you have a puppy genetically predisposed to fear or anxiety, or you missed the socialization window, you can still build your puppy’s psychological resiliency and improve their outlook on life through carefully created positive experiences.

 Read more about the broaden and build theory here: